How to Prevent a Fire Pit from Rusting

 3. Use a Natural Heat Barrier Between the Fire Pit and the Fire

-While it is the common practice with a chimenea, not many people think to use a natural heat barrier like a layer of sand underneath the fire in a fire pit.
+While it is common practice to use a chimenea, not many people think to use a natural heat barrier, like a layer of sand or lava rocks underneath the fire in a fire pit.

 This protects the fire pit from being exposed to the extreme heat of the fire and will help protect the metal against rust.